rajgoel/course-business-analytics-fundamentals/02-lab/slides.md

 Throughout this course we assume that the commands to formulate a model are stored in a separate model file with suffix `.mod`.

+> [!TIP]
-In your AMPL installation folder, you can find several examples of such model files.
-These can be opened and modified with any text editor. <!-- .element: class="fragment" -->
+> In your AMPL installation folder, you can find several examples of such model files.
+These can be opened and modified with any text editor.

 ---